Adult Art School Classes

 Classes & Workshops:

-- Class registration ends Wednesday, September 24, 2025, at 5PM.
-Registration for workshops is ongoing and closes the Wednesday prior to the scheduled workshop date.
+- Class registration ends Wednesday, April 1, 2026, at 11PM.
+Registration for workshops is ongoing and closes 4 days prior to the scheduled workshop date.
 If space is available, late registration may be available before the start of the first class, subject to a $35 late registration fee.

 - Classes & workshops in duration of one week or less are not refundable.